Mankinds' Knowledge Glossary

 Metrics and Thresholds

-Summary of thresholds by theme.
+Summary of thresholds by dimension.
 These thresholds represent Mankinds' default benchmark values.
 They can be fully customised by each organisation based on internal risk tolerance, regulatory requirements, or domain-specific constraints.

 |---|---|---|